isomerpages/moe-springfieldsec/_students/Student Learning Space (SLS).md

 ---
 # **Student Learning Space (SLS)**

-Singapore Student Learning Space (SLS) @ [https://learning.moe.edu.sg](https://learning.moe.edu.sg/), an online platform that provides teachers and students with access to quality curriculum-aligned digital resources and learning tools.
+Singapore Student Learning Space (SLS) @ [https://learning.moe.edu.sg](https://learning.moe.edu.sg/) - not found, an online platform that provides teachers and students with access to quality curriculum-aligned digital resources and learning tools.
 It gives the Students' flexibility to drive their own learning pace anytime, anywhere with the ability to learn better through the use of Technology.

 ### **SLS Support for Home-based Learning**